RoryHemmings/cyber-rootkit-s23/blog_post.md

 ## Exploitation

-For exploitation, we used a sort of two stage payload.
-Essentially, our script would hijack the istruction pointer of the target program, and then start a bind shell on another port.
-Next the script would connect to that bind shell, and automatically install the rootkit after downloading it from some static server (my personal website in this case).
+For exploitation, we used a sort of two-stage payload.
+Essentially, our script would hijack the instruction pointer of the target program, and then start a bind shell on another port.
+Next, the script would connect to that bind shell, and automatically install the rootkit after downloading it from some static server (my personal website in this case).

 Since we had several groups, we hosted several target machines and several payloads.
 Each group was assigned a target number which they would input into this script.
 Then the script would be configured to attack their target with their payload.